 Ridership Grows Slowly

 Of the University Subway’s six (or seven) stations, only one offered a connections to surface transit routes within the fare-paid area, allowing passengers to transfer without use of a paper transfer.
-St. George operated a modest two-bay terminal that saw buses, trolley buses and streetcars.
-Located on what used to be Bedford Loop, this terminal was used by Bloor and Danforth Tripper streetcars, giving crosstown riders a direct connection with the subway and bypassing the congested Yonge line.
-At the same time, the Annette trolley bus was also extended east (replacing a portion of the Dupont streetcar, which ceased operations when the University line opened) to terminate at the station.
+St. George operated a modest two-bay terminal that saw buses and trolley buses.
+At the time the station opened, the 4 ANNETTE trolley bus was extended east from Christie loop (replacing a portion of the DUPONT streetcar, which ceased operations when the University line opened) to terminate at the station.
 Streetcar service ended when the Bloor-Danforth subway opened, but trolley bus service continued until 1993.
 With only one bus route serving the station, one of the two bus bays is usually mothballed and kept off-limits to the public.

 Changes Since Opening